-Name Designation (at the time of appointment/ Change in designation / Cessation) Date of Appointment/ Change in designation/ Cessation Reason Pulin Kumudchandra Vaidhya Change in the designation from Director to Managing Director November 25, 2023 Amisha Pulin Vaidhya Change in the designation from Director to Whole Time Director November 25, 2023 T. 1. " Kumudchandra Bhagwandas Vaidya Appointed as Additional Director.
-November 06, 2023 To ensure better Corporate Kumudchandra Bhagwandas Vaidya Regularized as Non-Executive Director November 08, 2023 Governance and compliance with Ashish Anantray Shah Appointed as Additional Independent Director December 15, 2023 Companies Act, 2013.
-Ashish Anantray Shah Appointed as Independent Director January 06, 2023 Milan Desai Appointed as Additional Independent Director December 15, 2023 Milan Desai Appointed as Independent Director January 06, 2023
+Name Designation (at the time of appointment/ Change in designation / Cessation) Date of Appointment/ Change in designation/ Cessation Reason Pulin Kumudchandra Vaidhya Change in the designation from Director November 25, 2023 To ensure better to Managing Director Corporate Amisha Pulin Vaidhya Change in the designation from Director November 25, 2023 Governance and - to Whole Time Director compliance with

+Name Designation (at the time of appointment/ Change in designation / Cessation) Date of Appointment/ Change in designation/ Cessation Reason Kumudchandra Bhagwandas Appointed as Additional Director.
+November 06, 2023 Companies Act, Vaidya repointed as reditional Director.
+14070111001 00, 2025 2013.
+Kumudchandra Bhagwandas Regularized as Non-Executive Director November 08, 2023 Vaidya Ashish Anantray Shah Appointed as Additional Independent December 15, 2023 Director Ashish Anantray Shah Appointed as Independent Director January 06, 2023 Milan Desai Appointed as Additional Independent December 15, 2023 Director Milan Desai Appointed as Independent Director January 06, 2023